-While some may be completely against using chicken wire and prefer hardware cloth, you'll find that chicken wire comes in handy for building an easy DIY chicken wireframe.
+While some may be entirely against using chicken wire and prefer hardware cloth, you'll find that chicken wire comes in handy for building an easy DIY chicken wireframe.

-Hardware Cloth Versus Chicken Wire
+Hardware Cloth Versus Chicken Wire Fencing

 Some might say that chicken wire is useless for protecting your chickens from coyotes and other predators.
 I do agree that hardware cloth is stronger than chicken wire.
 Using hardware cloth is still very crucial.
 While poultry netting (chicken wire) will keep your chickens from escaping, it won't exactly keep predators like hawks and foxes away.